Here’s the new Democratic plan for $1,400 stimulus checks

 While no final proposal has been released, Democrats have explored basing eligibility for the stimulus payments on prior year income, meaning people would have to qualify for the checks based on what they earned in 2019 or 2020, according to a person granted familiar to discuss internal planning.

-Would “adult dependents” get a payment this time?
+Would ‘adult dependents’ get a payment this time?

 Adult dependents are eligible for stimulus payments under the Democrats’ current plan, according to multiple people with knowledge of the matter.